dinkelburg/diversdesk/diversdesk/src/content/blog/en/seo-for-dive-centers.md

 </div>

 <p>
 SEO, or Search Engine Optimization, is how you help Google understand your website and match it to the right people.
-Research shows that more than 75 percent of users never scroll past the first page of search results (<a href="https://www.digitalmindsgroup.com.au/blog/understanding-seo-a-vital-tool-for-anyone-in-the-digital-age#:~:text=Research%20shows%20that%20over%2075,SEO%20is%20its%20cost%2Deffectiveness." target="_blank" rel="noopener">source</a>), which means if you are not there, they probably will not find you.
+Research shows that more than 75 percent of users never scroll past the first page of search results (<a href="https://www.digitalmindsgroup.com.au/blog/understanding-seo-a-vital-tool-for-anyone-in-the-digital-age#:~:text=Research%20shows%20that%20over%2075,SEO%20is%20its%20cost%2Deffectiveness." target="_blank" rel="noopener" style="color:#F86545">source</a>), which means if you are not there, they probably will not find you.
 Think of Google as a giant library.
 Your website is a book, and SEO is how you write the label on the spine.
 If that label is missing or vague, people will not find you, no matter how good your services are.
 The following tips are easy to apply for beginnes and actually make a difference.
 </p>

 <h2 id="clear-page-titles" class="section-heading">2.
 Start with Clear Page Titles</h2>